 Beja – The Gateway to the Alentejo

-Beja is a small city that’s commonly referred to as the gateway to the Alentejo.
-It’s a fortified town that’s on one of the main routes north of the Algarve.
+Beja is a small city that’s commonly referred to as the gateway to the Alentejo (if you’re heading north from the Algarve).
 You’ll find the ruins of a medieval castle, as well as history that goes much further back in the city’s museums.

 Lake Alqueva – Inland Beaches and Water Sports